localstack/docs/content/en/user-guide/aws/sagemaker/index.md

 The following code snippets and sample applications provide practical examples of how to use Sagemaker in LocalStack for various use cases:

-- [MNIST handwritten digit recognition model running on a local SageMaker endpoint](https://github.com/localstack-samples/sample-mnist-digit-recognition-sagemaker) demonstrates how to use SageMaker on LocalStack.
-A simple web frontend allows users to draw a digit and submit it to a locally running SageMaker endpoint.
-The endpoint returns a prediction of the digit, which is then displayed in the web frontend.
-Request handling is performed by a Lambda function, accessible via a function URL, that uses the SageMaker SDK to invoke the endpoint.
+- [MNIST handwritten digit recognition model](https://github.com/localstack-samples/sample-mnist-digit-recognition-sagemaker) demonstrates a web application that allows users to draw a digit and submit it to a locally running SageMaker endpoint.